-This report of the research results and progress contains the current state in 2021, including an overview of the status of the activities, which were started or finished in the second year of the dissertation project.
-Furthermore, insights will be given into the three conducted studies within the dissertation project.
-Afterwards, an outlook will be provided on the planned activities for the third and final year and the upcoming focus.
+This report of the research results and progress contains the current state in 2022, including an overview of the status of the activities of the dissertation project.
+Furthermore, insights will be given into the conducted studies within the dissertation project.
+Since this report is handed in together with the final thesis, the only outlook is the following tribunal afterwards.

-2 Project status 2021
+2 Project status 2022

-The following chapter will give an overview of the completed activities and the development in 2020 and 2021.
-Furthermore, insights will be delivered into the status of the three studies of the PhD project.
+This chapter includes an overview of the completed activities and the development in 2020, 2021, and 2022.
+Furthermore, insights will be delivered for the status of the three studies of the PhD project.